nnejifoundation/nnejifoundation.github.io/_featured-cards/card1.md

 layout: card
 card_id: card1
 project_title: Hawaii Najeé Vargas
-project_summary: From West Forsyth High School, Winston-Salem, North Carolina to study Biology at University of North Carolina at Charlotte.
+project_summary: From West Forsyth H.S., Winston-Salem, N.C. to study Biology at University of North Carolina at Charlotte.
 featured: true
 ---
 <!--Featured cards can be written in HTML or markdown -->